frontdevops/bocker/README.md

 # My Docker builds
 My Docker files for develop with PHP, HHVM+XHP, Nodejs, JXCore, Spidermonkey, V8JS, Server Side React Render and other...

+A simple Docker container for playing around with different developer tools.
+Based on the excellent Docker friendly phusion/baseimage for noobie.

 ## Usage

     cd docker/image_name/ # where is Dockerfile